SoloChe/Medical_QA_RAG/README.md

 # Medical QA RAG System (updating)
 This repository contains a medical question-answering system that utilizes a Retrieval-Augmented Generation (RAG) approach.
-The system is designed to answer medical questions by retrieving relevant documents from a knowledge base ([MedMCQA](https://medmcqa.github.io/)) and generating responses from multi-agent pipeline.
+The system is designed to answer medical questions by retrieving relevant documents from a knowledge base ([PubMedQA](https://pubmedqa.github.io/)) and generating responses from multi-agent pipeline.
 Finally, the system can be deployed on AWS using Docker and SageMaker.

+The current knowledge base ([PubMedQA](https://pubmedqa.github.io/)) is for testing only.
+The final knowledge base will be a collection of medical documents, including PubMed articles, clinical guidelines, and other relevant resources.
+The system is designed to be extensible and can be easily adapted to different domains or datasets.

 [05/08/2025 update]: Finished the training scripts of LoRa and RAG pipeline.
 [05/09/2025 update]: Debugged the training scripts and the RAG pipeline.
 The system is now fully functional.
 [05/10/2025 update]: Finished the training scripts of LoRa+PPO.
 Finished the preparation of the deployment scripts except `predictor.py`.
+[05/12/2025 update]: Preprocessed PubMedQA for knowledge base.
+Changed the retriever from BM25 to FAISS+BioBERT.

-[Next]: Exploring the reinforcement learning (PPO) for alignment and distributed training with deep speed to replace DDP.
+[Next]: Exploring the reinforcement learning (PPO) for alignment.
 Trying to eliminate the repeated generation.

 ## Agent Pipeline
-1. Retriever Model: BM25
+1. Retriever Model: FAISS+BioBERT
 2. Contextualizer Model: mistralai/Mistral-7B-v0.1
-3. Fine-tuned Generator Model: mistralai/Mistral-7B-v0.1
+3. Fine-tuned Generator Model: mistralai/Mistral-7B-v0.1 on [MedMCQA](https://medmcqa.github.io/) dataset
 4. Fact-Checker Model: all-mpnet-base-v2 (optional)
 5. Summarizer Model: facebook/bart-large-cnn (optional)